Sepitus-exe/WKElementaryDark/README.md

 ## Styling user scripts

-In general, the authors would prefer that individual script writers update their own scripts to support theming in general (if not Elementary Dark in particular).
+In general, we would prefer that individual script writers update their own scripts to support theming in general (if not Elementary Dark in particular).